20 Hours ECE for ECE services

 Type of funding

-20 Hours ECE is a higher rate of funding based on the full average cost of providing ECE to the regulated standard.
+20 Hours ECE is a higher rate of funding than the ECE subsidy.

-While it is not compulsory, all licensed ECE services and kōhanga reo can offer it.
+It is not compulsory and all licensed ECE services and kōhanga reo can offer it.

 Funding rates

-For children who are eligible to receive the funding, your ECE service or kōhanga reo will receive the 20 Hour funding rate instead of the usual ECE funding subsidy rate.
+For children who are eligible and are accessing 20 Hours ECE (as shown in their enrolment agreement), your ECE service or kōhanga reo will receive the higher 20 Hours ECE funding rate instead of the usual ECE funding subsidy rate.

 See the ECE Funding Handbook for information on funding rates.